Chapter 4.15

 4.15.260 Transfer and appeal.

 A. Foreclosed properties are transferred to the city for the lien amount.
 When answers are filed the court may enter judgment against and order the transfer to the city of all other properties on the list pending determination of the matters in controversy.
-The court shall hear and determine the issues raised by the complaint and answers in the same manner and under the same rules as it hears and determines other actions.
+If the city prevails over any answer and objection, it shall be entitled to an award of the attorney’s fees incurred to defeat the answer and objection, which shall be included in the judgment and lien authorized by this chapter.

 B. The court clerk shall deliver a certified copy of the judgment and decree to the city clerk.
 The certified judgment and decree constitutes a transfer to the city.

 C. The judgment and decree stops objections to it that could have been presented before judgment and decree.
 Appeal from a judgment and decree of foreclosure, or from a final order in the proceeding, may be taken in a manner provided for appeals in civil actions.
 (Ord.
-01-12 § 1 (part), 2001.)
+01-12 § 1 (part), 2001; Ord.
+16-10 § 5, 2016.)

 4.15.270 Redemption period.

 Properties transferred to the municipality are held by the city for at least one year.
-During the redemption period a party having an interest in the property may redeem it by paying the lien amount plus penalties, interest and costs, including all costs incurred under AS 29.45.440(a).
+During the redemption period a party having an interest in the property may redeem it by paying the lien amount plus penalties, interest, and the applicable foreclosure fee/costs set forth in Section 4.15.235(B).
 Property redeemed is subject to all accrued taxes, assessments, liens and claims as though it had continued in private ownership.
-Only the amount applicable under the judgment and decree must be paid in order to redeem the property.
+Only the amount applicable under the judgment and decree, including the applicable fee and costs, must be paid in order to redeem the property.
 (Ord.
-01-12 § 1 (part), 2001.)
+01-12 § 1 (part), 2001; Ord.
+16-10 § 6, 2016.)

 4.15.280 Effect.